highfidelity/hifi-docs-grav-content/02.create-and-explore/07.3d-modeling/docs.md

 If you are using Blender to create an avatar, check out the [Blender workflow](https://wiki.highfidelity.com/wiki/Blender_workflow) tutorial.

+**Quick checklist for Maya 16 - 17**

+- Models must have properly assigned materials
+- Textures are optional
+- Any textures must be UV mapped and assigned to 1 UV channel
+- Textures must be 1024 x 1024 or smaller
+- Select File > Export as FBX
+- If using textures, check Embed Textures
+- Export as FBX 2013 binary

 Another great tool is the [Autodesk FBX converter](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=22694909).

 For more detailed information on exporting materials from Maya or Blender to High Fidelity, see the [Material Export Guide](https://wiki.highfidelity.com/wiki/Material_Export_Guide).